STUDYING AT THE MDW

 Pre-registration starts in August!
 Fill in your data in MDWonline and upload a photo.
 Further instructions can be found in the Orientation Guide or Folder "Welcome at the mdw".

-Please take note of all the important deadlines.
+Please take note of all the important dates and deadlines.

 WHAT DO I HAVE TO DO AFTER ARRIVING IN VIENNA?